 This fiesta chicken stew is definitely a party in your mouth.
-Bursting with flavor, this easy and healthy slow cooker recipe can be served anytime of the year.
+Bursting with flavor, this easy recipe can be made in the slow cooker or Instant Pot.

 Happy New Year!
 I’m back!
 I’ve been holed up finishing up my second cookbook.
 I told myself I would not post to the blog until I turned in my draft of my cookbook which I did this week so here we are with this slow cooker fiesta chicken stew.

 Half of the country is currently experience snow, some places record-breaking snow storms.
 Earlier this week in LA we had rain.
 A whopping 2 days straight of rain which led me to immediately declare is stew week in my house.
 I made stew 3 nights in a row and my roasted tomato soup twice.
 It’s supposed to be back to 80 degrees tomorrow by the way.

 I really struggled with a name for this recipe.
 I settled on generic because it’s fairly generic.
 The truth is, this is just a flavorful stew that combines simple ingredients.
 It’s not necessarily Mexican or Jamaican but if I had to really describe it, I’d say it’s somewhere in between.